Harvard Law School:

 Where Words Change the World

-Harvard Law School's history of innovation in legal education and its alumni network have made it one of the most prestigious law schools in the world.
+Harvard Law School’s legacy of innovation in legal education—and its powerful alumni network—make it one of the most prestigious institutions in the world.”

-With our strategic design approach, we created space for introspection, and developed a process that affirmed transformative healing and ideological change— securing the schools forward-thinking commitments to truth, law, and justice.
+Through our strategic design process, we fostered collective introspection and facilitated transformative healing and ideological change—reinforcing the school’s forward‑looking commitments to truth, law, and justice.

 • To ensure our work was successful, we consulted with the HLS working group led by Prof. Annette Gordon-Reed to establish the school’s new shield.
 Through lengthy strategy sessions, we coalesced students (current and alumni), educators, legal scholars, staff, and the Harvard Corporation, to guide our approach.